 The diagnosis is usually suspected in women when menstrual periods are reduced or absent or when breast milk is unexpectedly produced.
 It is also suspected in men with reduced libido and decreased levels of testosterone in the blood who are producing breast milk.
 It is confirmed by finding a high level of prolactin in the blood.
-Computed tomography (CT) or magnetic resonance imaging (MRI) is done to search for a prolactinoma.
+Computed tomography (CT) or magnetic resonance imaging (MRI) is done to search for a prolactinoma or other tumor near the pituitary.
 If no tumor is detected and there is no other apparent cause of the high prolactin level (such as a drug), a pituitary tumor is still the most likely cause, particularly in women.
 In this case, the tumor is probably too small to be seen on the scan.

 If a prolactinoma is large on imaging studies, an ophthalmologist tests the person's visual fields for possible effects on vision.

-Doctors generally treat people who have larger tumors with drugs to stimulate ( agonistsfor example, bromocriptine or cabergoline) or with surgery.
+Doctors generally treat people who have larger tumors with drugs similar to dopamine (dopamine agonists), for example, bromocriptine or cabergoline, or with surgery.
 If drugs reduce the prolactin levels and symptoms disappear, surgery may not be necessary.
-These drugs are generally safe, but heart valve fibrosis and leakage have been reported recently when they were used to treat Parkinson's disease in much higher doses than they are used to treat increased prolactin levels.
-Even when surgery is necessary, agonists may be prescribed to help shrink the tumor before the operation.
+These drugs are generally safe, but formation of excess connective tissue (fibrosis) in heart valves and leakage of blood across the valves have been reported recently when they were used to treat Parkinson disease in much higher doses than they are used to treat increased prolactin levels.
+Even when surgery is necessary, dopamine agonists may be given to help shrink the tumor before surgery.
 They are often given after surgery, because a large prolactin-secreting tumor is unlikely to be cured with surgery.
-Occasionally, prolactinomas subside so the agonists can be stopped without the prolactin level rising again.
-This is more common with small tumors and after pregnancy.
+Occasionally, prolactinomas shrink and secrete less prolactin so the dopamine agonists can be stopped without the prolactin level rising again.
+Being able to stop taking dopamine agonists is more common in people with small tumors and in women after pregnancy.